tilukas/helloworld/README.md

 # helloworld
-First trial project
+This first project is created to test and showcase FHIR profile development capabilities in an environment that is connected to Simplifier.NET.
-This is an update of this file on the newly created branch.
-At some point it will be merged back into master.
+A webhook was configured for the Sandbox project to refer to this repository and sync, on demand or automatically, policy set in the registry.